open-contracting/software-development-handbook/docs/python/django.rst

 Django
 ======

-Use the Django Cookiecutter template, and `add the repository to pre-commit.ci <https://github.com/organizations/open-contracting/settings/installations/20658712>`__:
+1. Use the Django Cookiecutter template:

 .. code-block:: bash